mpdairy/elm-component-updater/README.md

 * `SuperBuzzer` is just a big, animated "buzzer" that really grabs your attention (demo, source)

-The modules, and the modules to come, are, admittedly, hideous in appearance.
+These components and the examples to follow are only styled enough to make them usable for the purpose of demonstration.

 ## TaskTimer